The commandments, laws and rules within Christianity.

 Very different when compared with Judaism and Islam.

-It is recommended that readers should first gain a quick overview of Christianity by accessing the first article in this section of the website, “Christianity explained”, before reading this article.
+It is recommended that readers should first gain a quick overview of Christianity by accessing the article in this section of the website, “Christianity explained”, before reading this article.

 It is necessary, before going on, to highlight some important issues.
 Rules, laws and commandments of Christianity need to be understood in that context.
 Within Christianity, there are two major factors relating to how God deals with us in regard to our wrongdoings (sin).